sa-lee/superintronic/README.md

 `plyranges::filter` to select the criteria for genes you’re interested in.

-Note that `collect_parts()` should be a generic and dispatch on the following annotation objects:
+Note that `collect_parts()` is a generic and dispatches on the following annotation objects:

-  - character
+  - character representing a file path
   - GFF/GTFFile
   - TxDb
   - EnsDb
-  - Others (??)

 The result is a GRanges object with number of rows equal to genes, and columns containing the intronic and exonic features (as list columns).